-Lok Sabha Polls: NDA's vote share improves in South, says Times Now poll
+Lok Sabha Polls: NDA set to return to power with 283 seats, predicts Times Now survey

 Also Read | Is Rahul Gandhi more likeable than PM Modi?
 Here's what this survey says

-A number of events have taken place.
-Two of the most notable developments are - Interim Budget, which was said to have been exceptionally populist and the Balakot counter-terror operation which took place on February 26 in response to the Pulwama carnage.
+The latest survey comes after two most notable developments - Interim Budget, which was said to have been exceptionally populist and the Balakot counter-terror operation which took place on February 26 in response to the Pulwama carnage.

 Tamil Nadu